MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 same restriction to the "port" SvcParam.

-The presence of an HTTPS RR for an origin also indicates that clients should connect securely and use the "https" scheme, as discussed in {{hsts}}.
+The presence of an HTTPS RR for an origin also indicates that clients should always connect securely and use the "https" scheme, as discussed in {{hsts}}.
 This allows HTTPS RRs to apply to pre-existing "http" scheme URLs, while ensuring that the client uses a secure and authenticated connection.